Final Exam Study Guide

 - BE AWARE that you can only use your notes - NOT YOUR LABS - for the exam.
 So if I catch you looking at your labs, presentations, book, or the internet during the exam, this will constitute cheating and your exam will be terminated

-- Do not update virtualbox
+- Do not update Virtualbox.

 - If you plan on using one of my computers:

-- Arrive 15 to 20 minutes early
+- Arrive 15 to 30 minutes early

 - You will need to clone your repository

-- You will need to make sure everything works for you
+- You will need to make sure everything works for you before the exam starts.

 WARNING Your lack of preparation does not constitute an emergency for me.
 There are no make up exams.
 You are either here for the exam or your are not!
 There is another class after our class.
-Which means that the exam starts at 5:40 and ends at 6:55 on the dot!
+Which means that the exam starts at 5:40 and ends at 7:00 on the dot!
 You must save the last 10 minutes of the exam to prepare your submission.

 Commands to study